Outer Image Delivery Homepage Redesign

 Problem Statement

-The legacy homepage was cluttered, confusing, and lacked clear navigation paths for different user groups.
-It failed to effectively communicate the platform's value proposition and hindered user onboarding and engagement.
+The legacy homepage presented multiple usability and structural issues that hindered user engagement and conversion.
+It lacked clear navigation paths for different user groups and failed to effectively communicate the platform's value proposition and hindered user onboarding and engagement.

 Key Challenges